mstf-ai/airbnb-clone-project/README.md

 - **Efficiency:** Avoids overlapping tasks and improves workflow.
 - **Quality:** Distributes accountability for performance, usability, and security.
 - **Agility:** Supports iteration and fast delivery by leveraging cross-functional roles.
+---
+## 🧩 UI Component Patterns

+To ensure a consistent, reusable, and scalable design, the Airbnb Clone will adopt a **component-based approach**.
+Below are the key UI components we plan to create:

+### 🔹 Core Components
+1. **Navbar (Navigation Bar)**
+   - Provides quick access to main sections (Home, Listings, Checkout, Profile).
+   - Includes logo, search bar, and user account menu.
+   - Stays fixed at the top for easy navigation.

+2. **Property Card**
+   - Displays essential details about a property (image, title, price per night, rating).
+   - Allows users to preview properties at a glance.
+   - Responsive design to ensure consistency across devices.

+3. **Footer**
+   - Contains links to key information (About, Contact, Help, Terms & Privacy).
+   - May include social media icons and newsletter subscription.
+   - Maintains branding consistency at the bottom of all pages.

+---

+### 🎯 Importance of Component Patterns
+- **Reusability:** Components can be reused across multiple pages, reducing redundancy.
+- **Consistency:** Ensures uniform design and behavior across the app.
+- **Scalability:** New features can be added easily by extending existing patterns.
+- **Maintainability:** Isolating UI elements makes debugging and updating simpler.